 Buying a House Before, During, or After the Foreclosure Process

-As you can see, there is often a lot of risk (and work) involved in buying a foreclosure property.
+As you can see, there is often a lot of risk (and work) involved in buying a foreclosure property on top of the normal home buying process.

 - Additional Reading